stephane-r/HoloPlay/README.md

 <hr>

-HoloPlay (HoP) is a Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
+HoloPlay (HoP) is a audio only Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
 You can add your Invidious token and save music to favoris or create your playlists.
 This project is fully open source.

 If you want add more feature, PM or PR are welcome :)